 I loved that job.
 The owners were patient with me as I worked my schedule around college, and I learned more from them than I ever did in any expensive business classes.
 I am so thankful!

 But seven years into working there…my boss gave me a Kitchen Aid mixer, and a year after that, my friend Niki tagged along with me to a Wilton cake decorating class.

 There was no going back.
 I fell hopelessly, madly in love with baking and all things sugar art.
-I took cooking classes everywhere I could find them – William Sonoma, local catering companies, kitchen store demos… I wanted more!
+I took cooking classes everywhere I could find them – William Sonoma, local catering companies, culinary demos… I wanted more!
 So I applied and got accepted into culinary school.

 Culinary school itself was a full-time job.
 I still had to work full time at my company to pay tuition and rent, and I was working an additional 30+ hours each week between a restaurant and bakery to complete my internship hours for school.
 Which means, I didn’t sleep for two years.

 During the last year of culinary school, I met and married a handsome Coast Guard pilot.
 Shortly after that, our first born was on the way.
 I knew that there was NO way I was going to attempt to finish school while working two jobs, an internship AND grow a tiny human.
 That idea was “mental breakdown” material.
 So I quit my beloved office job, waddled my way around the restaurant, and powered through the end of school.
 Pre-labor started during finals week, and I gave birth to my daughter 5 days later.

 Two and five years later, I had my boys.
 Tiny army complete, and I absolutely LOVE being a mama.
 But being the workaholic that I am… three kids didn’t keep me as busy as I needed to be.
 So one day, I decided to make a friend a birthday cake just for fun.